 By Stella Onyeobi

-Delta State commissioner for Lands and Surveys, Mrs Kate Onianwa has expressed the readiness of the State Government to develop satellite communities within the state capital territory with a development plan.
+Delta State Commissioner for Lands and Surveys, Mrs Kate Onianwa has hinted the State Government would return unused acquired lands to the land owners.